Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You can redeem rewards starting at just $1.
 And if you don’t have enough rewards to cover the entire cost of the flight, you can pay the rest with cash.

 Note: This card will likely be affected by the Chase 5/24 rule.
-So if you’ve opened 5+ cards from any bank (NOT counting Chase business cards and these other business cards) in the past 24 months, it’s unlikely you’ll be approved for this offer.
+So if you’ve opened 5+ cards from any bank (NOT counting Chase business cards and certain other business cards) in the past 24 months, it’s unlikely you’ll be approved for this offer.

 Is This a Good Deal?